-3) Kerb weight and gross vehicle weight increase on models fitted with bad road equipment package - refer to VIN plate.
+3) Kerb weight and gross vehicle weight increase on models fitted with bad road equipment package - refer to identification plate.

-4) Minimum vehicle weight according to Type Approval, including all fluids, tool and a 90% fuel load.
-Excludes the weight of the driver and deleteable options, e.g. spare wheel, bulkhead and sliding side load door.
-Final weight may vary according to the specification of the vehicle, e.g. options, delete options and accessories.
+Minimum vehicle weight according to type approval, including all fluids, vehicle tools and a 90% fuel load.
+Excludes the weight of the driver and deletable options, e.g. spare wheel, bulkhead and sliding side door.
+Final weight may vary according to the specification of the vehicle, e.g. options, deleted options and accessories.